SoftwareAG/c8y-docs/content/oee/oee-faq-bundle/calculation.md

 * If you choose the resolution "1 mins" on the machine overview the displayed Ideal Amount for an interval will be 1,1 pcs.
 * If you choose the resolution "10 mins" on the machine overview the displayed Ideal Amount for an interval will be 11 pcs.

-### Can the calculated OEE values be used in a platform widget?
+### Can the calculated OEE values be used in a Cockpit widget?

 The calculated OEE values are stored as measurements linked to the managed object of the OEE calculation profile.
 The OEE calculation profile is a child device of the machine for which the OEE is calculated.
-OEE values can be used in {{< product-c8y-iot >}} widgets by selecting the OEE calculation profile as the source device and the selecting the OEE measurement to be displayed, for example the final OEE or one of its components like Availability.
+OEE values can be used in {{< product-c8y-iot >}} widgets by selecting the OEE calculation profile as the source device and then selecting the OEE measurement to be displayed, for example the final OEE or one of its components like Availability.